 On the Drawing Board…

 As a local authority Blackpool Council can’t just dig up the roads and build a tramway.
 First they had to make an application for an order under the Transport and Works Act 1992, for powers to construct, operate and maintain the extension.
-That was granted by Central Government back in March 2018.
+It was back in March 2018 when Central Government granted it.

 Our tramway extension is one of six infrastructure projects to be delivered in the county by Transport for Lancashire.
 That’s the body formed in 2015 to develop, approve and fund major transport schemes.
 They have a multi-million pound budget, devolved by the Department for Transport from 2015/16.